noxelisdev/noxelisdev/README.md

 - 👨‍💻 All of my projects are available on [my personal website](https://www.infinity54.fr/en).

-- 📝 I regularly write articles on my website.
+- 📝 I write articles on my website when there is some update on my projects.

-- 📫 You can reach me with the contact form of my website, if you want!

 <h3 align="left">Connect with me:</h3>
 <p align="left">